BusraFatma/Data-Analysis-Project/README.md

 **DATA COLLECTION and PREPROCESSING;**
 - **Sensor Integration:** Continuously collecting data from sensors to measure current and voltage.
 These sensors can provide real-time data streaming.

 - **Data Cleaning and Normalisation:** Cleaning and normalisation of the collected data is important for the correct operation of the AI model.
-Cleaning noises, missing data and normalising different scales is done at this stage.
+Cleaning noises, missing data and normalising different scales is done at this stage

 **Feature Engineering;**